 There is a lovely baby and toddler area on the ground floor (hexagon shaped photos).
 And their lunch room has great distractions for small kids so parents can eat in peace.
 On the upper floor apart from a big hall to run around in with some engaging toys, there is a small but nice library room.

 My two youngest daughter’s particularly love the play kitchen in Kawamin House.
-They actually have the exact same one in Soyuu Himitsu no Mori in Mallage (Kuki) and also in Konosu’s Kid’s Park in Elumi.
-Here’s the sponsored bit!
-This Toy Kitchen is by Step2 and is available on Amazon.co.jp.
-They sell a number of different kitchens and the prices vary by type and by distributor.
+They actually have the exact same one in Soyuu Himitsu no Mori in Mallage (Kuki).
+(They had one in Konosu’s Kid’s Park in Elumi too but that closed down in 2020).

 By public transport Kawamin House is a bit difficult to access.
 You have to get a bus from Wakaba station on the Tobu Tojo line.
 It is a new bus, only started this year, and goes very infrequently.
 The terminus is the “Yakuba” 川島役場 and you get off at Yatsuho elementary school.